gwen001/DataExtractor/README.md

 First of all, ensure you have JPython loaded and setup before installing.

-- Clone this repository
+- clone this repository
-- In the Extender tab, click the button "Add"
+- in the Extender tab, click the button "Add"
-- Set "Extension type" to "Python"
+- set "Extension type" to "Python"
-- Browse to the cloned folder and select `DataExtractor.py` as the "Extension file"
+- browse to the cloned folder and select `DataExtractor.py` as the "Extension file"

 The extension should load and is now ready to perform a passive scan.